kapilinania/jockapi_task.github.io/README.md

 npm start
 Visit the application: Open your browser and navigate to http://localhost:3000.

-### Usage
+### Usage 📚
 Search for Jokes: Enter a search term in the search bar and click "Search" to find dad jokes.
-Favorite a Joke: Click the heart icon to save a joke to your favorites.
+Favorite a Joke: Click the ❤️ icon to save a joke to your favorites.
 View Favorites: Click on the "View Favorite Jokes" button to see all saved jokes.